Gacp45/Low-cost-Precision-rotation-Stage-for-CAL-Project/README.md

 | **Total** | | | **~30.85** | **~336.81** |

 ### Off-the-Shelf Parts
+This section lists all the non-printed hardware required for assembly.
+Prices are estimates in GBP (£) and may vary based on supplier and location.
 | Item Description | Quantity | Est. Unit Cost |
 |---|:---:|:---:|
 | [687-2RS Deep Groove Ball Bearings (20pcs)](https://amzn.eu/d/1d06OMJ) | 1 | £11.49 |